Top 3 Changes That Will Revolutionize Your Run Training

 Run training has historically been driven by training paradigms rooted in its past.
 Alternating hard and easy days, long runs on Sundays, 7-day training cycles and even shoe rotation.
 These all made their way into runners’ vernacular by one runner passing the practice down to the next.
 Some of these practices have stood the test of time and formed some of the foundations of ultramarathon training.
 Other bits, quite frankly, make little sense, particularly for trail runners.
-If you train for trails, the paradigm shifts below will make a difference in your training–and ultimately results.
+If you train for trails, the concepts below will make a difference in your training–and ultimately results.

 Road and track running traditionally track training volume by miles.
 Look in any marathon training book and weekly volume, as well as intervals, are all denoted by miles.
 Shorter intervals may be written as yards or meters.
 This works well when pace distribution is narrow, which is the case when running on roads or a track.
 Take even the most elite runner, and their pace distribution from fastest to slowest might be 100% (say from 4:00 min/mile pace on intervals to 8:00 min/mile pace for an easy run).